autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ### Role

-The _intersection_ module is responsible for safely going through urban intersections by:
+The _intersection_ module is responsible for safely passing urban intersections by:

 1. checking collisions with upcoming vehicles
 2. recognizing the occluded area in the intersection
-3. reacting to arrow signals of associated traffic lights
+3. reacting to each color/shape of associated traffic lights

 This module is designed to be agnostic to left-hand/right-hand traffic rules and work for crossroads, T-shape junctions, etc.